-Good product design is far from easy.
-But by following 7 mechanical engineering design tips, you can simplify the process.
+Good product design is far from easy, but by following my 7 mechanical engineering design tips, you can simplify the process.

-Hopefully, you find my 7 tips useful.
-Because every small improvement will make you a better designer.
-In return, you can level up faster and work on more awesome projects.
+Give these 7 tips a whirl, and who knows?
+Even a tiny improvement could make you a better designer.
+Then you can level up faster and work on even more awesome projects.

-#1 Considerations of bringing designs to life in the real world
+#1 Making your designs come to life in the real world

 - Real-world practicality

 - Math errors

 - Accuracy of information